Monte Kali

 The heap rises over 250 m above the surrounding land, its summit reaching 520 m above sea level.
 According to the Werra Potash Mining Museum in Heringen, Monte Kali has been in operation since 1976; as of August 2016, it covered 98 ha and contained approximately 201 million tonnes of salt, with another 900 tonnes being added every hour and 7.2 million tonnes a year.

+The mountain is open for visitation, usually on the weekends and a ticket costs €8.
+Yoga courses and special tours on the mountain are also possible.

 Ecological impact

 The Werra river has become salty (≥500 mg/L chloride at Gerstungen, and 65 mg/L chloride at Bad Salzungen (measurement of June 2003).
 The legal limit is at 2,500 mg/L chloride, which is saltier than parts of the Baltic Sea.
 The groundwater has become salty as well.
 The invertebrate fauna was reduced from 60–100 species to 3.
 K+S are licensed to keep dumping salt at the facility until 2030.